 Adjusted results from two studies also indicate an independent prognostic value of interim PET scan results (moderate-certainty evidence).

 Twenty-one studies reported PFS.
 Eleven out of 21 were assessed as low risk of bias in the first four domains.
 The remaining were assessed as unclear, moderate or high risk of bias in at least one of the four domains.
-Eleven studies were assessed as high risk, nine studies as moderate risk and one study as low risk of bias for study confounding.
-Eight studies were assessed as high risk, three as moderate risk and nine as low risk of bias for statistical analysis and reporting.
+Eleven studies were assessed as low risk, and ten studies as high risk of bias for the domain other prognostic factors (covariates).
+Eight studies were assessed as high risk, thirteen as low risk of bias for statistical analysis and reporting.

 We pooled 14 studies with 2079 participants.
 Participants who have a negative interim PET scan result may have an advantage in PFS compared to those with a positive interim PET scan result, but the evidence is very uncertain (unadjusted HR 4.90, 95% CI 3.47 to 6.90, I² = 45%, very low-certainty evidence).
 This means that 850 out of 1000 participants with a negative interim PET scan result may be progression-free longer than three years compared to 451 (95% CI 326 to 569) out of 1000 participants with a positive result.

 Adjusted results (not pooled) from eight studies also indicate that there may be an independent prognostic value of interim PET scan results (low-certainty evidence).